Last Updated on February 22, 2023 by Mary Pressler

-In this article, we will discuss the main benefits of the Oncor Commercial Standard Offer and Solar PV programs, and eligibility requirements for commercial customers.
+Next, we discuss the main benefits of the Oncor Commercial Standard Offer and Solar PV programs, and eligibility requirements for commercial customers.

 Oncor Commercial Standard Offer Program

-The Commercial Standard Offer Program (CSOP) is designed to help businesses reduce their electricity costs and environmental footprints.
+The Commercial Standard Offer Program (CSOP) is designed to help businesses reduce their electricity costs and environmental footprint.
 The program offers incentives for many types of energy efficiency measures, but it focuses on two main areas: